As our day of Thanksgiving fast approaches we wanted to look back and see why and how our Pilgrim ancestors celebrated their feast.

 What began in 1620 with a band of 102 religious separatists seeking a new home and the lure of the New World’s prosperity, the Pilgrims settled into their new life style, which proved harsh throughout their first brutal Cape Cod winter.

-In November of 1621 the governor William Bradford organized the very first feast to celebrate a successful corn harvest and invited several native American allies including Wampanoag chief Massasoit.
+On November of 1621 Governor William Bradford organized the very first feast to celebrate a successful corn harvest and invited several native American allies including Wampanoag chief Massasoit.
 The Wampanoag’s arrived with five deer and Governor Bradford sent four men on a “fowling” mission.

 Barley was grown the first year the colonists settled so it is likely that there was plenty of beer or ale.
 They also enjoyed cider, but that would not be available for a few years.
 The first apple orchard on the North American continent was said to be near Boston in 1625.

 For the most authentic Thanksgiving meal this year, invite your guests to enjoy Seethed Mussels with Parsley and Vinegar, Stewed Turkey with Herbs and Onions, Stewed Pumpkin, and Sweet Pudding of Indian Corn.